-One-on-One Tutoring: One-on-one tutoring is offered in the Center for Student Success during a wide variety of hours so academic enrichment is easily accessible for all traditional students on campus.
-Tutors are student employees trained to teach and guide students individually towards mastering content and developing transferable study skills.

-- Students in traditional undergraduate programs can schedule tutoring here. - Students in nontraditional and graduate programs (GPS) can access tutoring here.
+One-on-One Tutoring: One-on-one tutoring is offered during a wide variety of hours so academic enrichment is easily accessible.
+Tutors are student employees trained to guide students individually towards mastering content and achieving their academic goals.
+Students in traditional undergraduate programs can schedule tutoring here.

-Supplemental Instruction (Help Sessions): Supplemental Instruction (SI) is an academic enrichment program available in select traditional courses to review and practice course content through weekly group study sessions led by a SI Leader who has already demonstrated success in the course.
+Supplemental Instruction: Supplemental Instruction (SI) is an academic enrichment program available in select traditional courses to review and practice course content through weekly group study sessions led by a student SI Leader who has already demonstrated success in the course.
 These sessions are proactive, participatory, and many internal and external data reviews show that students who regularly attend SI sessions typically earn a higher-than-average grade in the course.